rallygrabben/VsCode-mySnippets/README.md

 Put the commands or functions you want to run inside the eventListener.

 ### Self-Invoking Function
-Just shorthand for a self-invoking functoin
+Just shorthand for a self-invoking function

+### Debounce
+Runs the specified function, starts a timer, then only executes the function again if the timer has run out.
+Useful for observers or other events that trigger often.

 ### createAndAppend
 Helper function that creates an element and attaches it to the attachpoint.
 It allows for definition of classes and ids directly in the creation of the element.
-You can also optionally change the way it appends to attachpoint, the options are: appendChild, before, after, and insertBefore.
+You can also optionally change the way it appends to attachpoint, the options are: appendChild, before, after, insertBefore, and insertLast.
 Usage:
 ```jsx
 createAndAppend("div.container.background-blue#mainContainer", document.body)